Something to Write Home About: Commercial performance and legacy

+Commercial performance

 Something to Write Home About charted at number 31 on the Billboard Heatseekers Albums chart.
 By 2002, the album had sold 150,000 copies.
 In 2015, it charted at number 16 on the Billboard Vinyl Albums chart.
 The album's success was the first major breakthrough for Vagrant Records, and made the Get Up Kids the label's "flagship band", attracting other artists to sign with the company.

+Legacy and influence

 The album has appeared on many best-of lists for the emo and pop-punk genres, by publications such as LA Weekly, Junkee, NME, and On the A Side, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Similarly, "Action & Action" appeared on a best-of emo songs list by Vulture.
 Spin featured both “I’ll Catch You” and “Valentine” on its list of the 40 best Emo love songs of all time.
 In 2014, as part of 10-year celebrations for Riot Fest, the band performed the album in its entirety.
 In 2015, Rock Sound included it in their 101 Modern Classics list at number 97.
 They later ranked it at number 102 on the list of best albums in their lifetime.
 Kerrang! listed ‘’Something to Write Home About’’ as the 19th greatest pop-punk album of all time, and the 42nd best punk album of all time.

 Something to Write Home About is credited with establishing Vagrant Records as an emo music industry powerhouse.
 Acts such as Dashboard Confessional, Saves the Day, and Alkaline Trio all signed to the label because of the album's success.
 The album has been viewed as an important release for the second wave of emo, and an influence on the third wave of acts, such as Coheed & Cambria, while Dan Campbell of the Wonder Years has expressed admiration for it.
+Ryan De Freitas of Kerrang! stated that the album "paved the way for a thousand sappy, hopeless romantic pop punk bands to make a career out of writing songs about the ‘friendzone’, but let’s not hold that against it, eh?"